alexherbo2/krabby/README.md

 - [Saka Key] ([@eejdoowad]) was a reference, for implementation and its code quality.
 - [@ul], for his advice and proofreading, especially in the early stages.
 - [@GeoGavilanes] for the [Krabby icon].
+- [@occivink], for his work on [phantom selections][kakoune-phantom-selection], from which the “save and restore selections” feature is inspired.

 ## References